|Aliwardi Khan,Nawob of Bengal),India. www. indianetzone.com|

 |Map of early Bengal credit www. leics.gov.uk|

-At last they reached the final stage of putting the noose around the Nawob and his country after the battles at Plassey (June, 1757) and Buxar (October,1764).
+At last, the British reached the final stage of putting the noose around the Nawob' neck and his country after the battles at Plassey (June, 1757) and Buxar (October,1764).
 All they had to do was to tighten the rope around the neck.
+By being dishonest and cheat, the British company made a sucker out of the Nawob of Bengal whose business dealings with them were honest and without any blemish.